juliabresolin/gostack-challenges/00-nodejs-concepts/readme.md

 ### Tests Specification

 In each test, you have a brief description of what your application must do in order for the test suits pass.

-If you have questions about what the tests are, and how to interpret them, take a look at **[our FAQ](https://github.com/Rocketseat/bootcamp-gostack-desafios/tree/master/faq- challenges).**

 For this challenge we have the following tests: